Experts break through common misconceptions and explain what this mindfulness practice really means—and why it’s worth trying.

 This is one of the most pervasive myths about meditation, and it’s not true at all.

 “Meditation comes in many forms—not just sitting cross-legged on a cushion surrounded by candles,” Franklin says.
 “You can meditate in all kinds of settings: while you’re walking, moving, or when sitting down to a meal,” she says.
 “Even just one deep, mindful breath is a mini-meditation.”
-(Check out this breathing technique that reduces stress in less than 60 seconds.)

 For those who prefer being active, there are moving meditations like tai chi or qigong, Franklin says.
 “These are ancient Eastern practices that involve very slow, methodical movements of the body,” she explains.
 “These forms of moving meditation allow us to connect with the energy of our physical presence, training the mind and body simultaneously.”